 - Counseling or probation if the juvenile has plead guilty or is not contesting the charges

 - The judge may choose a diversion program for the minor to complete, such as rehab, community service, counseling, or restitution

 - The judge may “sustain the petition” if the minor is ultimately found guilty

 Experienced Juvenile Courts Attorneys

 Smith & Eulo understand that kids make mistakes, and we believe that these mistakes shouldn’t follow them into adulthood.
-By working with an experienced juvenile courts attorney from Smith & Eulo you’re guaranteeing a strong defense and empathetic attorney to help your child.
+The experienced Jacksonville criminal defense attorneys at Smith & Eulo understand the juvenile courts, guaranteeing a strong defense and an empathetic lawyer who will help your child.
 Contact us today for a free case review with one of our team members.